MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 ### Input Mediatype change in Device MFT

 Since this is an *m x n* MFT, there can be repercussions on input streaming pin’s mediatypes and state change when output streaming pin’s mediatypes or state changes.
-Specifically when:
+Specifically when the following changes occur:

 - Output Mediatype changes